jakequbit/threathunting/README.md

 - [DNSLytics](https://dnslytics.com/)

+<h3>Use Cases</h3>

+This section is mostly documenting my thoughts on use cases as I go... obviously these will be more free form and less about known TTPs or IOCs, though may include indicators of attack (IOAs)

+- Office products spawning cmd.exe or powershell.exe
+- http user agents that are anomolous or old as dirt (aka riddled with vulns)
+- internal to external connections on timed patterns on asynchronous ports
+- executives and windows auth logs, baselining the norm to identify the anomolies
+- Log4j, unfortunately this won't go away for a long time... check for outgoing LDAP or RMI traffic

 <h2>Excellent Reads</h2>
 <p>Got tools but need inspiration for a hunt?</p>

 - [THREAT HUNTING: 10 ADVERSARY BEHAVIORS TO HUNT FOR](https://www.cybersecurity-insiders.com/threat-hunting-10-adversary-behaviors-to-hunt-for/)
 - [Threat Hunting Playbook with Specific Use Cases](https://cdn2.hubspot.net/hubfs/2539398/Rank%20Software_Threat%20Hunting%20Playbook.pdf)